Contact hypothesis: Examples

-Intergroup contact and prejudice towards African Americans
+Prejudice towards African Americans

 The majority of intergroup contact research has focused on reducing prejudice towards African Americans.
 For example, in one study, Brown, Brown, Jackson, Sellers, and Manuel (2003) investigated the amount of contact white athletes had with black teammates and whether the athletes played an individual or team sport.
 Team sports (e.g., football or basketball), as opposed to individual sports (e.g., track or swimming), require teamwork and cooperative interactions to win.
 Results showed that White athletes who played team sports reported less prejudice than athletes who played individual sports.

-Intergroup contact and prejudice towards homosexuality
+Prejudice towards gay people

 The contact hypothesis has proven to be highly effective in alleviating prejudice directed toward homosexuals.
 Applying the contact hypothesis to heterosexuals and homosexuals, Herek (1987) found that college students who had pleasant interactions with a homosexual tend to generalize from that experience and accept homosexuals as a group.
 Herek and Glunt's (1993) national study of interpersonal contact and heterosexuals' attitudes toward gay men found that increased contact "predicted attitudes toward gay men better than did any other demographic or social psychological variable" (p.
 239); such variables included gender, race, age, education, geographic residence, marital status, number of children, religion and political ideology.
 Herek and Capitanio (1996) found that contact experiences with two or three homosexuals are associated with more favorable attitudes than are contact experiences with only one individual.

+Prejudice towards transgender people

+The findings from a 2009 study by Mark E. King, PhD and his colleagues supported the contact hypothesis for reducing prejudice towards transgender people, in a studied Hong Kong population.
+Walch et al. (2012) found a significant reduction in prejudice following viewership of a transgender speaker panel.
+In 2020, professor Jordan R. Axt and colleagues found an association between tested subjects' results in "a novel Implicit Association Test (IAT) assessing implicit attitudes toward transgender people", and their beliefs about transgender people, as well as their contact with transgender people.
+However, Cheso et al. (2024) suggested contact has a larger effect in reducing prejudice towards transgender people depending on certain factors, such as the level of knowledge about transgender people, and the level of contact quality.

+Findings from Fitzgerald et al. (2023) suggested that intergroup contact with lesbian, gay, or bisexual people also had "secondary transfer effects" that reduced prejudice against transgender people.